maxvalor/cazel/README.md

     mkdir build && cd build
     cmake .. && make && sudo make install (not finished)

+# How To Use
+Build the sample with:

+    cd sample/from_mini_ros
+    dr_sync
+    mkdir build && cd build
+    cmake .. && make

 # To Do
 Supportting for dowloading zip, tar files from ftp.